 Kadence Theme is an amazing WordPress theme that provides users with a wealth of features that make creating and managing a website easier than ever.

-To add a BuddyPress private message link after the author details using functions.php, you can use the bp_activity_entry_meta action hook in your theme’s functions.php file
+To show the activity comment count to logged-in users only in BuddyPress using functions.php, you can use the bp_activity_get_comment_count function in your theme’s functions.php file